jmcnally17/pacman-old/README.md

 - Colliding with a ghost that is not scared with no extra lives left ends the game

 ### Ghost Movement

+The ghosts have three patterns of moving: scatter, hunt, and random.
+When the game starts, the ghosts begin moving in their scatter-hunt cycle.
+In one cycle, the ghosts move in their scatter pattern for ten seconds and then in their hunting pattern for another ten seconds.
+This cycle gets reset when the player either loses a life or levels up.
+Each ghost moves in their random pattern when a power up is eaten by Pac-Man, which lasts for five seconds or until Pac-Man attacks the ghost.
+This power up does not pause the scatter-hunt cycle timer which just keeps running in the background.
+During the ghosts random pattern, anytime they encounter a crossroads, they will pick a direction at random using Javascripts in built `Math.random()` function.

 #### Scattering